SafetyCulture/jwt-authentication/docs/API.md

 - config `Object`
   - publicKeyBaseUrl `String` - A base url for the server containing the public keys of the issuers of the tokens.
 Must end with a slash
   - resourceServerAudience `String` - all JWT messages will need to have this audience to be valid
+  - ignoreMaxLifeTime `boolean` - Setting this property will skip the 1 hour max lifetime checks and make your server less secure.
+Do not include this if you are not sure what you are doing.

 **Returns**: [Validator](#Validator)
 **Example**